captionpoint/CaptionPoint-Server/public/heartsofstone.md

 Rock.
 ---
 ## ROY:
 Lydia!
----
-## ROY:
 Can you hear me?
 ---
 ## DOOMSDAY:
 Cold like a rock, yeah.